SankalpSTG/Full-Stack-Development-Interview-Questions/README.md

 Variables declared inside a function can be accessed in that function only.

 Variables declared inside a block, for example in a for loop, depending on the way they are declared (i.e. using let or var or const), those variables will be accessible in the loop only or in the entire function.

+For nested scopes, the order in which the functions are called does not affect the scope chain.

 ### Q15.
 What frameworks have you used in Node JS?
 1. Express JS
 2. Nest JS